-Deserts are generally hot, sandy and dry.
-This is where we usually think of cactus growing.
+Deserts are generally hot, sandy, and dry.
+This is where we usually think of cacti growing.
 But even in such areas, the nighttime temperatures can cool down significantly, even reaching negative digits in the colder parts of the year.
-Many wild cactus must be adapted to the hot, dry summer days as well as the cold, often freezing winter nights.
+Many wild cacti must be adapted to the hot, dry summer days as well as the cold, often freezing winter nights.
 But there are things you can do to help too.

 - In-ground plants benefit from well-draining soil to prevent root damage when freezes do happen and root rot when soil becomes boggy.

 - It may also help to install specimens in containers and move them when temperatures get to a threatening level.